 NCNM and City Hall Partner to Raise Awareness about Natural Health

 PORTLAND, Ore.
-(May 15, 2009)—Mayor Sam Adams, an advocate of natural health, has proclaimed May 18-22 Natural Health Week in Portland in collaboration with the National College of Natural Medicine (NCNM).
+(May 15, 2009)—Mayor Sam Adams, an advocate of natural health, has proclaimed May 18-22 Natural Health Week in Portland in collaboration with National College of Natural Medicine (NCNM).

 The mayor said, “We in Portland are proud of our reputation for healthy living.
 In a region known for its sustainability practices, Natural Health Week commemorates the sustainability of our great community—through their access to preventive health care and natural health.
 I’m pleased to partner with NCNM to celebrate Portland’s third annual Natural Health Week.”